 e.
 An applicant must provide evidence of enrollment as outlined above to substantiate employment eligibility.

-Instructions to apply: In addition to posting a cover letter, resume, and three references here, please e-mail a one-page statement of your leadership and management philosophy, your approach to transitioning into the position, and your top three goals for KRUA to Allie Hartman at email@example.com.
+In addition, please email a one-page statement of your leadership and management philosophy, your approach to transitioning into the position, and your top three goals for KRUA to Zac Clark at email@example.com.